priyabrathtripathi/React_mini_projects/README.md

 Simple counter application to understand the basics of state management in React.
 Project 2: Bgchanger
 Create bgchager app using functionality of react and taiwindcss.
 Project 3: Password Generator
 React-based Password Generator: Securely generate strong passwords with ease, offering customizable options and a user-friendly interface for enhanced password management."
 Project 4: Currency Convertor
-React Currency Converter: Effortlessly convert currencies in real-time with a sleek and intuitive interface, enhancing your financial transactions and global awareness
+React Currency Converter: Effortlessly convert currencies in real-time with a sleek and intuitive interface, enhancing your financial transactions and global awareness Project 5:Themechange

-Project 5:Themechange
-This project will change the color theme with hex code
+This project will change the color theme with hex code.